-At the right, the bud, flower and round leaf of lotus plants float on a background of zigzag lines representing water .
-A large bulti-fish swims in the water.
-A flat space alongside the pond ending with a double edge may indicate the rim of the pond.
-To the left of the scene, a large bolti fish and a pintail duck are carried on a spear that is probably held by the figure whose head emerges just above the lower left bottom edge.
+At the right, the bud, flower and round leaf of lily plants float on a background of zigzag lines representing water .
+A large fish swims in the water.
+A flat space alongside the pond ending with a double edge indicates the rim of the pond.
+To the left of the scene, a large tilapia fish and a pintail duck are carried on a spear that is held by the figure whose head emerges just above the lower left bottom edge.

-This is certainly derived from a scene of the king hunting, like one on a ivory box from the tomb of Tutankhamun.
-There the king, seated on a stool with the queen crouching at his feet, hunts in a copse of woods and vegetation surrounding a small rectangular artificial pond.
-An attendant has fetched an arrow impaling a duck and one impaling a fish.
+This pool belongs to a scene of the king hunting.
+The king, seated on a stool with the queen crouching at his feet, hunts in a in a wetland surrounding a small rectangular artificial pond.
+An attendant retrieves the game impaled on an arrow.

 This scene must have been a very large one in a temple or palace.